EveCharbie/EyeDentify3d/docs/data_parsing/tobii_pro_glasses.md

 # - `gaze_direct_L.x`, `gaze_direct_L.y`, and `gaze_direct_L.z`: The eyes' orientation expressed as a unit vector.
 # - `helmet_rot_x`, `helmet_rot_y`, and `helmet_rot_z`: The head's orientation expressed as Euler angles in degrees.

+Note: This implementation is for Tobii Pro Glasses with firmware version above 1.29.

 ## How to build a data object
 ```python3
 data_object = TobiiProGlassesData(data_file_path, error_type, time_range)